Frankwarnaar/minor-browser-technologies-realtime-poll/README.md

 3. The user can check the results of a poll

 ### Enhancements
+NOTE: The clientside javascript shown below is transpiled to es5 before being send to the client.

-1. With javascript the user can add infinite answers to the poll
+#### 1. With javascript the user can add infinite answers to the poll

 The only breaking dependency is `getElementsByClassName`.
 This works in every browser except IE < 8.
 When this doesn't work, you can still insert 5 answers.
 The next method is called when a new input has to be rendered:
 ```js